hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 !!!
 Warning

-We don't validate the CSS color string, ensure that the value used is correct.
+We don’t validate the CSS color string to ensure that the value used is correct.

 !!!